zoeyg/public-write-ups/hack-the-box/quick.md

 }
 ```

-We find the credentials in db.php:
+We find database credentials in db.php:

 ```php
 <?php